Kickstarter, rappers De La Soul headline Webby Award winners

 The Guardian, a British newspaper, won the best website practices award for its interactive online feature on the cache of government documents leaked by former U.S. National Security Agency contractor Edward Snowden.

-The Webby Awards recognise websites, online video, social media, apps and interactive advertising.
+The Webby Awards recognize websites, online video, social media, apps and interactive advertising.

 The awards are given by the International Academy of Digital Arts & Sciences.
 This year's judges include Kevin Spacey and Dana Brunetti, producers of Netflix's Emmy-winning online drama "House of Cards."